Lodger (Finnish band): History

 In the latter half of 2002 singer/songwriter Teemu Merilä created Lodger as a vehicle for his music, bringing together Jyri Riikonen on keyboards, Hannes Häyhä on bass, Antti Laari on drums, and London-based Richard Anderson on guitar.
-The band released their debut album, Hi-Fi Lights Down Low, on 13 March 2007 in the United States via Rykodisc.
+They self released their first album Hi-Fi High Lights Down Low, and Häyhä also directed four animated music videos.
+Two singles were released by EMI Finland, "I Love Death", as well as the new song "24hr Candy Machine", and a re-release of the album was produced by German label Onomato Pop in 2005.
+This version contained a different track listing, as well all four music videos which were accessible by CD-ROM.
+It was later released in the United States via on 13 March 2007 in the United States via Rykodisc.

+Their second album How Vulgar was released internationally in 2007.
+It contained the song "Floozy with an Uzi" which is taken from the novel Vineland by Thomas Pynchon, which was also released as a single.

 In the spring of 2008, Lodger released three new songs and redesigned their website.
 Their third album, Honeymoon is Over, was released on 19 November 2008 via Urbanited Music.

 In June 2009 Lodger indicated via Twitter that their next album would be titled Sunday of a Male Shouvinist.
 However, in February 2012, the band announced a new website which stated their next album would be titled Low Blue Flame and would be available to download for free.
 After a while, they made two songs from the new album available for listening on their website.
 On 25 December 2013 the other eight songs of Low Blue Flame was made available for listening on their site.
 On 9 January 2014 the band put up a mastered version of Low Blue Flame for free download on their website.
 The band has also stated that the album would see a CD-release some time in the future.

-In 2025, they released a new single called God has rejected the western world.
+This was a special release limited to 200 copies.

+Following Teemu Merilä's solo album My Ptosis, released under the name of Lake Huttula in 2022, the band was given something of a revival in 2025.
+New Instagram and Youtube accounts were set up alongside the announcement of "the new and the final Lodger album" which would be titled Flotsam, later described as "mostly previously unreleased tracks recorded during 2002 - 2007 in chronological order".
+This was also accompanied by the singles "God Has Rejected The Western World", previously released as a music video only, and "Manneken Pis", named after the statue of the same name in Brussels.
+Two live dates were also announced.

+Although "Flotsam" was described as "the final Lodger album", the Youtube channel still lists Teemu Merilä, Antti Laari, and J.Mäkikojola as "present" members, and the band are still performing live.